NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/API_Documentation.md

 ## Overview

 The Mass Spectrum to Audio Converter API converts mass spectrometry data into audio files using configurable algorithms and parameters.
-The API retrieves compound spectra from a dedicated Render database (migrated from MassBank database from [Release 2025.05.1](https://github.com/MassBank/MassBank-data/releases/tag/2025.05.1)) and generates audio data along with detailed spectrum transformation information.
+The API retrieves compound spectra from the `mass_spectrum_db` database hosted on Render (migrated from MassBank database from [Release 2025.05.1](https://github.com/MassBank/MassBank-data/releases/tag/2025.05.1)) and generates audio data along with detailed spectrum transformation information.

 ## Base URL